Why is Natural Gas Valuable?

 Once geologists locate a promising deposit, the extraction process begins.
 First, they drill exploratory wells to test the composition of the rocks.

 If the exploratory wells confirm that the rocks contain natural gas, then the next step is to drill production (development) wells.
-These wells extract natural gas and bring it to the surface for pro
+These wells extract natural gas and bring it to the surface.

 In some countries, such as the United States, the pores of shale and other sedimentary rocks contain enough natural gas to make extraction economically viable.
 To release natural gas, producers fracture these rocks with a pressurized mixture of sand, water and chemicals.
 The internal pressure of the rock formation causes the natural gas to return to the surface via the well.